bleaktwig/yuadrem-wiki/docs/index.md

 <!-- PREHISTORY --------------------------------------------------------------->
 ### Prehistory
 * **Nascency of Disparity.**
-The primordial Pheter, god of disparity, is born from Nix.
+The primordial Pheter, god of disparity, is born from nix.
 With Pheter comes the separation of land and sea, and thus Yuadrem is created.
 * **Nascency of Color.**
 From Pheter, the two damic gods are born: Zash, the sun, and Fagal, the darksun.